Skip to main content

 The Trafalgar Square Christmas tree is a gift from Norway

-And here’s the 2018 edition.
+And here’s the 2018 edition:

-“It feels truly wild, populated with moose, lynx, roe deer, and even the odd wolf”, he writes.
+“It feels truly wild, populated with moose, lynx, roe deer, and even the odd wolf,” he writes.

 “A half-frozen lake cracks and creaks, cubist rock forms jut out of the earth, and in every direction legions of pines dissolve into the white haze.”

-This is where he meets head forester Jon Christiansen, whose team scours the forests for worthy pines which are then “groomed like X Factor hopefuls” to secure optimal growth.
+He meets head forester Jon Christiansen, whose team scours the forests for worthy pines which are then “groomed like X Factor hopefuls” to secure optimal growth.

 “The most important thing is to clear the space around it, so it gets light from all angles.”